 A belly band allows you to carry a gun tucked under a shirt, and the shirt can be easily tucked in as well.
 The design allows you to position the gun in nearly any position and do so comfortably.
 No belt, no clips, nothing outside, or inside your pants.
 Perfect for wearing a dress or skirt.

 The CrossBreed model is the best, I’m not just saying that as a writer for CrossBreed but as someone who has used belly bands quite a bit.
 CrossBreed’s model is the only one I know of that uses a Kydex, molded holster to carry a gun.
 This increases retention, concealment, and comfort.

 The downside is the band can get warm around the waist on hot days.
 It is another layer to defeat and its not always the easiest means to draw from.
 It is a great deep concealment device and perfect for a wide variety of concealed carriers.

-While on body methods of carrying is always preferred, we understand that some people simply aren't comfortable or, for whatever reason, cannot carry on person.
+While on body methods of carrying are always preferred, we understand that some people simply aren’t comfortable or, for whatever reason, cannot carry on person.
 For these instances, CrossBreed offers a Purse Defender.

 The Purse Defender system comes complete with an L-Shaped panel to use in any/all of your existing purses and satchels along with a handcrafted CrossBreed Modular Holster.

 The reason I own a literal box full of holsters is that I like to experiment with holsters.
 I have different holsters for different purposes and of course for different positions.